 How long will it take for my GMS claims to be paid?

-Payment turnaround time is based on the way Sector Services receives your claims.
+Payment turnaround time is based on the way Sector Operations receives your claims.

 - If you send your claims electronically, they will be processed within 10 working days of receipt of a valid claim.